groupdocs-viewer/GroupDocs.Viewer-Docs/net/viewer-use-cases/how-to-view-word-documents-using-csharp.md

 ### Rendering to PNG in C\#

+To render your file to PNG file do the following steps:

 * With Viewer class load your document.
 * Сreate PngViewOptions instance and type output file name.
 * Call View method to render your document to PNG.